intel-analytics/ipex-llm/docker/chronos-args/README.md

 # How to use chronos in docker
-This dockerfile helps user to build a docker image where Chronos nightly build version is deploied.
+This dockerfile helps user to build a docker image where Chronos nightly build version with customized build modes is deploied.

 ## Build an image
 First clone the repo `BigDL` to the local.